ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.98.6:
+        *   Revisited issue #41 to make sure "Quit" is "Hide" under NSM.
         *   Disabling/enabling JACK input and output on the fly in Preferences works.
         *   Added Preferences option to toggle the double-click edit feature.